neuefische/web-exercises/sessions/js-loops/stars/README.md

 ### Local development

+To run project commands locally, you need to install the dependencies using `npm i` first.

-You can check your code for problems with the following command:
+You can then use the following command:

 - `npm run lint` to run the linter